mbbx6spp/ruby-procinfo/README.md

 6 tests, 6 assertions, 0 failures, 0 errors, 0 skips
 ```

-The above was running on my personal Macbook Pro development laptop instead of one of the
+The above was running on my personal Macbook Pro development laptop
-target Linux systems, but similar orders of magnitude differences were recorded for our
+instead of one of the target Linux systems, but similar orders of magnitude
-intended target too (I no longer work there so I can't run on that target host type now).
+differences were recorded for our intended target too (I no longer work
+there so I can't run on that target host type now).

-The point of the above isn't to pat myself on the back rather just to ensure I'm not smoking
+The point of the above isn't to pat myself on the back rather just to ensure
-crack when I introduce new APIs and/or fix any bugs.
+I'm not smoking crack when I introduce new APIs and/or fix any bugs.
+It
+should also warn you of not running the microbenchmark test suite on your
+target systems.
+You can do this by running the following:

+    bundle exec rake test

-You should always sanity check your assumption.
-Some assumptions are completely flawed, but
+You should always sanity check your assumptions.
+Some assumptions are completely
-even ones that seem reasonable should be validated in some scope and form.
+flawed, but even ones that seem reasonable should be validated in some scope and
+form.

 ## Motivation